Hyperfine structure: Small molecule hyperfine structure

-Measurements
+Measurements and Applications

-Hyperfine interactions can be measured, among other ways, in atomic and molecular spectra and in electron paramagnetic resonance spectra of free radicals and transition-metal ions.
+Hyperfine interactions can be measured, among other ways, in atomic and molecular spectra, and in electron paramagnetic resonance spectra of free radicals and transition-metal ions.

-Applications

 Astrophysics

 As the hyperfine splitting is very small, the transition frequencies are usually not located in the optical, but are in the range of radio- or microwave (also called sub-millimeter) frequencies.

 Hyperfine structure gives the 21 cm line observed in H I regions in interstellar medium.

 Carl Sagan and Frank Drake considered the hyperfine transition of hydrogen to be a sufficiently universal phenomenon so as to be used as a base unit of time and length on the Pioneer plaque and later Voyager Golden Record.

 In submillimeter astronomy, heterodyne receivers are widely used in detecting electromagnetic signals from celestial objects such as star-forming core or young stellar objects.
 The separations among neighboring components in a hyperfine spectrum of an observed rotational transition are usually small enough to fit within the receiver's IF band.
 Since the optical depth varies with frequency, strength ratios among the hyperfine components differ from that of their intrinsic (or optically thin) intensities (these are so-called hyperfine anomalies, often observed in the rotational transitions of HCN).
 Thus, a more accurate determination of the optical depth is possible.
 From this we can derive the object's physical parameters.

 Nuclear spectroscopy

 In nuclear spectroscopy methods, the nucleus is used to probe the local structure in materials.
 The methods mainly base on hyperfine interactions with the surrounding atoms and ions.
-Important methods are nuclear magnetic resonance, Mössbauer spectroscopy, and perturbed angular correlation.
+Important methods are nuclear magnetic resonance, Mössbauer spectroscopy, perturbed angular correlation, and high-resolution inelastic neutron scattering.